AqwamCreates/DataPredict/docs/API/Models/AffinityPropagation.md

     * Cosine

-* preferenceType: Determines how the calculations for preferences are calculated.
+* preferenceType: Determines how preferences are calculated.
 Available options are:

    * Median (Default)